-Dr Mike Reid is an Associate Professor in RMIT's School of Economics, Finance and Marketing.
+Dr Mike Reid is a Professor in RMIT's School of Economics, Finance and Marketing.

 - Social Marketing and behavior change: aging consumers, consumer financial welfare, health and food consumption, alcohol moderation strategies.

 - Product innovation and management: consumer fanaticizing and product adoption, IT tool use and project success, open innovation and product innovation success, NPD success factor in SMEs.

 - Integrated marketing communication and its influence on brand and campaign performance.